UK-Export-Finance/dtfs2/README.md

 Ideally, azure-functions would be run in the same root docker, but this caused memory issues in github actions.

+Number Generator Function is now run in root `docker-compose.yml`

 ## Number Generator
 Each deal & facility submitted to TFM requires a unique ukefID.
 This is retrieved from the Mulesoft Number Generator API.
 As this can sometime fail or take too long a background process is started to fetch the ID.
 This is done in the Number Generator Azure Durable Function.